pr-pilot-labs/pr-pilot/docs/source/index.rst

    brew tap pr-pilot-ai/homebrew-tap
    brew install pr-pilot-cli

+Using the CLI for the first time will ask you to authenticate with Github.
-Get your API Key from the `dashboard <https://app.pr-pilot.ai/dashboard/api-keys/>`_ and you're ready to go!
+After that, you're ready to go:

 .. code-block:: bash